Most Famous Ballet Dancer: List Of Top 10 (Male & Female)

 Janet Collins is a renowned African American ballerina and choreographer.
 Her repertoire includes classical ballet, modern dance, and ethnic dance.

-When she was 15, she auditioned for the Ballet Russe de Monte Carlo company and got accepted.
-However, they asked her to dance in the white face so as to be able to perform on stage.
 Feeling upset, she rejected the offer and vowed to perfect her skills so that someday her skin and origin would not be underestimated.

 Janet began to gain public attention after her performance at the Las Palmas Theater in Los Angeles in 1948.
-In 1951, she earned the Donaldson Award for best Broadway dancer for her excellent performance in Out of This World.

-On top of that, in the same year, she became the first black female ballet dancer to perform at the Metropolitan Opera and only a year later, she became its first prima ballerina who was African American.
+On top of that, in the same year, she became the first black female ballet dancer to perform at the Metropolitan Opera, and only a year later, she became its first prima ballerina who was African American.

 Eventually, despite racism, her talent, determination, and passion for ballet successfully defied and broke color barriers.